 They were writing about architecture and urban design, but I feel the same way about social gatherings and ritual experiences today.

 The conch shells found around the site are used to symbolize transformation.
-Lovely and organic, the conch can be used to project sound as a trumpet or it can be listened into as incubating the sound of the sea.
-You can use it to call people together or to listen to something too big to ever actually be contained.
+Lovely and organic, the conch can be used to project sound as a trumpet, or capture the sound of the sea.
+You can use it to call people together, or to listen to something too big to ever actually be contained.
 This is what transformation has felt like for me.

 Many people helped make this possible.